yradsmikham/omop-cdmv5-boostrap/README.md

 # OMOP CDM v5 Bootstrap

 This will help you get a simple OMOP CDM v5 up and running using Azure SQL Server.
-The Terraform files will automate the creation of necessary resources (i.e. SQL Server, SQL database) and also execute OHDSI OMOP CDM v5 vocabulary and data import to get you started.
+The Terraform files will automate the creation of necessary resources (i.e. SQL Server, SQL database) to stand up an OHDSI OMOP CDM v5, and also _optionally_ import a vocabulary and/or data to get you started.

 ## Prerequisites